 - Administrative policies and procedures

-The Johns Hopkins School of Education joined the Maryland EXCELS effort in 2010.
-Initially as part of the Center for Technology in Education, the IDEALS Institute has continued this partnership to continually refine the Maryland EXCELS systems and policies, produce new research, and work with early childhood partners across the state.
+The Johns Hopkins School of Education joined the Maryland EXCELS effort in 2010 to continually refine the Maryland EXCELS systems and policies, produce new research, and work with early childhood partners across the state.

 Maryland EXCELS opened for voluntary statewide participation on July 1, 2013, allowing any licensed child care facility or public prekindergarten program eligible to apply for participation.
 MSDE, in partnership with JHU, also conducted a validation study of Maryland EXCELS as part of the ongoing evaluation process.
 Utilizing a team of experts from Johns Hopkins University and other local and national institutions and agencies, researchers conducted a rigorous analysis of the Maryland EXCELS standards and program performance within the system to ensure the accuracy and value of quality ratings.
 Additionally, the research team sought to understand the impact of Maryland EXCELS on access to quality child care throughout Maryland, particularly for children in poverty, with developmental delays or disabilities, or who are English Language Learners.
 Ultimately, the research examined the relationship between a child’s exposure to high-quality child care and long-term school success.